Simultaneous Multi-die Floorplanning and Technology Assignment: The Proposed Method

-The manufacturing cost of a die is closely related to its manufacturing yield.
-According to~\cite{feng2022costModel,cunningham1990costModel}, a yield model for a single die is described by
+The manufacturing yield of a single die, $Y(d)$, is crucial for determining die cost.
+In~\cite{feng2022costModel,cunningham1990costModel}, the yield model is defined as

-where $d$ indicates a die, $A(d)$ is the die area, $\delta$ is the defect density, and $\alpha$ is a parameter in the underlying statistical model.
-For example, in~\cite{feng2022costModel}, $d$ has a value of $0.09$~cm$^{-2}$, and $\alpha$ of $10$ for the $7$nm technology.
-In our method, we consider only the manufacturing cost per yield area $C(d){=}\Phi/Y(d)$ as the cost model, where $\Phi$ is a technology-dependent constant.
-As shown in~\cite{feng2022costModel}, an old technology has a lower cost per area than a relatively new technology.
-However, a circuit implemented with a new technology requires a much smaller area and, hence, significantly lower cost.
-In this work, we focus on the die cost, while packaging cost and inter-die interconnect cost are not explicitly included in the objective function.
-However, they are partially addressed, as packaging cost is approximately proportional to total die cost, and the inter-die interconnect cost is partly captured by the inter-die wirelength in our objective function.
-Please note that MMFP framework can easily accommodate different cost models.
-For example, a circuit in an old technology may have pre-designed hard IPs and therefore its design cost can be lower in the old technology.
+where $A(d)$ is the area of die $d$, $\delta$ is the defect density, and $\alpha$ is a model parameter.
+For example, $\delta$ is $0.09$~cm$^{-2}$ and $\alpha$ is $10$ for $7$nm technology in~\cite{feng2022costModel}.
+We only consider the manufacturing cost per yield area, $C(d){=}\Phi/Y(d)$ as cost model, where $\Phi$ is a technology-dependent constant.
+Packaging and interconnect costs are not explicitly included, but are partially addressed as packaging is proportional to the total die cost, and interconnect is related to inter-die/TSV wirelength.